 What to expect

-Here’s what you and your clients can expect in March when they reset their user IDs and passwords:
+Here’s what you and your clients can expect when they reset their user IDs and passwords:

 Updating user ID and password: